Skip to main content

 Note

-This guide assumes you already have an Oracle Cloud Always Free instance running Ubuntu and Tailscale configured for secure connectivity.
-If you’re new to Tailscale, check out their homelab documentation first—it’s a game-changer for secure remote access without port forwarding.
+This guide assumes you already have an Oracle Cloud Always Free instance running Ubuntu and Tailscale configured.
+If you’re new to Tailscale, their homelab docs are a good starting point.

 Terminal window